 Roasted Brussels Sprouts with Pancetta

-To prepare this recipe for roasting, first, wash your Brussels Sprouts.
+To prepare this recipe for roasting, first, wash your Brussels sprouts.
 I put mine in a colander under running water and give them a good shake.
+Set aside to let them dry.

 Here’s an example of large and small size Brussels sprouts.